Analysis Speculative

 • Evolving map in single-player: the idea that the map would grow in story mode too, not just online.
 That would be a first.

 • Season pass: Take-Two could introduce a seasonal subscription model.
-The industry is heading that direction, and it would be naive to think GTA 6 will be immune.
+The industry is heading that direction, and GTA 6 is unlikely to be immune.

 The swamps around Port Gellhorn, a potential future expansion zone